 Stand straight up with your chin tucked in and your feet together, and look straight ahead.
 The surface you’re standing on must be flat and you shouldn’t be wearing any shoes or anything on your head.

-Ask someone else to measure your full height with a tape measure starting from your head top all the way down to your sole.
+Ask someone else to measure your full height with a tape measure starting from the top of your head all the way down to your heels.